 Was this really her childhood friend?
 This...man?

-She felt her breath catch in her throat.
+Her breath caught in her throat.
 On the bridge of his nose was a small but very noticeable dent across it.
-Her heart crashed in her chest.

 It had made a mark, and worse: a mark that stayed.

 He blinked perfect hunter green eyes and took a deep breath.
-"As the son of Sir Lucius Von Buren, the grandson of Sir Valos Von Buren and the great-grandson of Sir Rufus Von Buren.
-I am handed the duty of protecting the royal Wyndian family."
+"As the son of the late Sir Lucius Von Buren, I am now handed the duty of protecting the royal Wyndian family."
 He quickly glanced from Nina back to the king and she felt her heart skip.
 "I have traveled the world and have witnessed many things.
 With the experiences I have encountered, I believe I am more than ready for anything that shall come of us."
 He bowed his head again, swept a shining gauntlet out before him.
 "I give you my word that my judgment will never falter, for I surrender my soul in a vow to keep the Wynlan's inviolability.
 This I swear on the royal resting place of my ancestors."

 Nina gaped again at the maturity of his words, while the king nodded profusely, clapping his hands together.